 That deep bond between a baby and their primary caregiver is called attachment.
 Attachment develops over time when you respond to your newborn in warm, consistent ways.
 When your child is attached to you, they feel safe with you and their surroundings.

 This class will teach you the basics of attachment so that you can deepen your relationship with your baby.
-A strong attachment with your child helps them to become secure, confident, independent, and empathetic.
+A strong attachment with your child helps them to become secure, confident, independent, and compassionate.

 Who can attend?

-- Any caregiver who is parenting (or about to parent) a child between 0 and 12 months.
+Any caregiver who is parenting (or about to parent) a child between 0 and 12 months.

-- You can attend the class with or without your baby.
+You can attend the class with or without your baby.

 What will you learn?

 This class will focus on the relationship between a caregiver and their newborn baby (0 to 12 months).
 You’ll learn:

 Strategies to reduce separation

 How brains develop